MatteoJoliveau/nix-dotfiles/README.md

 ## Email

 The `email.nix` module configures my local email setup.
-It uses `mbsync` (from the `isync` package) to synchronize the maildir with my remote IMAP provider (currently Fastmail), `msmtp` to send emails via the SMTP provider (currently still Fastmail), `notmuch` to index, tag and search emails locally, and `astroid` as the graphical interface to read, search and compose emails.
+It uses `mbsync` (from the `isync` package) to synchronize the maildir with my remote IMAP provider (currently Fastmail), `msmtp` to send emails via the SMTP provider (currently still Fastmail), `notmuch` to index, tag and search emails locally, `anew` to automatically manage tags and folders and `alot` as the graphical interface to read, search and compose emails.
 On first setup of a new host, the following manual steps must be followed:

 - add the Fastmail password to the local keychain.
 Using a device-specific [app password](https://www.fastmail.help/hc/en-us/articles/360058752854-App-passwords) is highly recommended
   Run `secret-tool store --label 'Fastmail password' fastmail password` then type the password in.